JohnnyHuang0515/SmartCompare/README.md

 source venv/bin/activate
 ```

-Navigate to the project root and run:
+From the project root directory, execute the following command:

 ```bash
 python run.py
 ```

-This will initialize the database and start the Flask development server (typically at [http://127.0.0.1:5000/](http://127.0.0.1:5000/)).
+Initializes the database and starts the Flask development server (typically at [http://127.0.0.1:5000/](http://127.0.0.1:5000/)).

 ## Usage

 1. Open [http://127.0.0.1:5000/](http://127.0.0.1:5000/) in a web browser.
 2. Enter a product keyword and submit.
-3. The application will attempt to fetch fresh data from the database.
+3. The application checks the database for existing results.
-4. If not found or outdated, scraping is triggered.
+4. If data is outdated or missing, it automatically triggers real-time scraping.
 5. Results are displayed and saved for future use.

 ## Summary

-SmartCompare provides a practical solution for efficiently comparing product prices across multiple platforms with minimal manual effort.
+SmartCompare offers a streamlined and effective solution for comparing product prices across multiple e-commerce platforms.